Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{MACS\,J0358.8$-$2955}

-MACS\,J0358.8$-$2955 (MACS0358), located at $z=0.425$, is optimized with a total of 6 systems (16 images and 16 lensing constraints), where 3 systems have a spectroscopic redshift and the remaining 3 redshifts are optimized within the model.
-A total of 256 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 2 potentials to describe the mass of the cluster.
-The final model has an rms of $0\farcs21$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim2.20\times10^{14}M_{\odot}$ and $\sim6.17\times10^{14}M_{\odot}$, respectively.
+MACS\,J0358.8$-$2955 (MACS0358), located at $z=0.425$, is optimized with a total of 6 lensed source galaxies (16 images and 16 lensing constraints), where 3 source galaxies have a spectroscopic redshift and the remaining 3 redshifts are optimized within the model.
+A total of 256 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F814W = 19.32).
+Only the velocity dispersion for the scaling relation is optimized in the model; the cut radius is fixed to 30 kpc to allow the model to produce a consistent physical result.
+The model uses two potentials to describe the mass of the cluster.
+The final model has an rms of $0\farcs21$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim2.15\times10^{14}M_{\odot}$ and $\sim5.99\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraph.

 MACS0358, a RELICS \citep{coe2019} cluster, displays a bimodal light distribution elongated in the Nort-East/South-West direction.
 A BCG is dominating the North-East light clump, whereas the South-West one is dominated by two galaxies with comparable magnitudes.
-Its 3D geometry and merger history have been investigated by \cite{hsu2013}, suggesting a complex merger of at least three sub-clusters.
-These authors constructed a mass model using 3 multiple image systems.
-We report here 6 multiple image systems, and adopt the spectroscopic redshift measurement of three of the sources from \cite{hsu2013}.
-The mass model is comprised of two large scale DM halos associated with each light concentration, on top of which we add 256 cluster members.
+The cluster's 3D geometry and merger history have been investigated by \cite{hsu2013}, suggesting a complex merger of at least three sub-clusters.
+These authors constructed a mass model using three lensed source galaxies.
+We add three new sources, for a total of six lensed source galaxies, and adopt the spectroscopic redshift measurement for the three sources from \cite{hsu2013}.
+The mass model uses two large-scale DM halos associated with each light concentration.
 The best-fit mass model has an rms of $0\farcs21$ and our results are in agreement with the former model proposed by \cite{hsu2013}.

 The peak of the X-ray imaging is located slightly south of the north-most peak of the mass model (see \autoref{tab.xray} for the X-ray observation details and \autoref{fig.projmass} for the X-ray contours in cyan and projected mass contours in black).
-The model optimizes the redshifts of 3 systems, all of which are under $z\sim3$.
+The model optimizes the redshifts of three lensed source galaxies, all of which are under $z\sim3$.